TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 Note: in discord, there are rate limitings.
 You will see a lot of rate limiting in the console while using some commands. (because the bot is too fast on creating or deleting.)

+# IMPORTANT:
-#### IMPORTANT: We will not take any responsibility over whatever you are going to do with this bot.
-This script is created to test anti nuke/anti spam bots.
+We will not take any responsibility over whatever you are going to do with this bot.

 ## Check list for setting up everything
 1. Download the C-REAL file(or download the whole thing)